 How was ACTIF conceived?

 In February 2019, the Government of Canada announced a new $30m initiative to support the advancement of human rights and socio-economic outcomes of LGBTQ2I people globally.
-This announcement followed extensive engagement between Canadian civil society organizations involved in Dignity Network Canada and the Government of Canada.
-The new funding included an amount dedicated to enabling Canadian CSOs to support LGBTQ2I human rights internationally.
-Following consultations between Global Affairs Canada (GAC) and Dignity Network Canada and discussions between Equitas and Dignity Network Canada, the two organizations agreed to collaborate and Equitas submitted a proposal to manage ACTIF.
-The proposal was developed in consultation with Dignity Network Canada and both organizations have agreed to partner in its implementation.
+This commitment is the culmination of several years of efforts by Canadian organizations involved in Dignity Network Canada with the Canadian government.
+This new funding includes an amount that will allow Canadian CSOs to support LGBTQ2I human rights at the international level.
+Equitas and Dignity Network Canada will work in close partnership to implement the Act Together for Inclusion Fund (ACTIF).

 What principles will guide the implementation of ACTIF?

 Implementation of ACTIF will be guided by principles of intersectionality, inclusion, indivisibility of human rights and ‘do no harm.’

 How much funding is available and over what period of time?

 An amount of $10,300,000 is available for disbursement to Canadian CSOs for projects to be implemented by January 31, 2027.
 There will be at least two calls for proposals for multi-year projects.